First principles - red team blue team operations.

 Around midnight, then-Director of Central Intelligence George Tenet decided to form a group of contrarian thinkers to challenge conventional wisdom in the intelligence community and mitigate the threat of additional surprises through “alternative analysis.”

-Red teams in the military got a boost after a 2003 Defense Science Review Board recommended increasing the use of red teams to help guard against the shortcomings that led up to 11 September 2001.
+Red teams in the military got a boost after a 2003 Defense Science Board recommended increasing the use of red teams to help guard against the shortcomings that led up to 11 September 2001.

 Largely in response to the 2003 Defense Science Review Board recommendations, the Army stood up its Service-level red team, the Army Directed Studies Office (ADSO)